Golden Trout Workshops

 The Cottonwood Creek waterfall flowed through a snow cave in 2011.

 Mount Langley reflects off the dining room window panes, one relatively new and one old and wavey.

-This seems like an appropriate name for this image.
+"Foxtail Heaven" seems like an appropriate name for this composite image.

 The areas around Golden Trout Camp have some of the nicest and highest concentrations of these

 magnificent old snags.
 I usually don't do this type of digital manipulation, but here the image seemed to